bcu8/CS305_Mod_5/README.md

 After the project is completed, the result should be playable [here](http://mommyspanksme.online/cs212/homework/final/)

+## Purpose of Game

+The goal of the game is to not have any white squares left after clicking on them.
+However, when you click on a square it will be turned on and it will flicker with the squares around it.
+Find a way to turn off all the squares.

 ## License

 This project is licensed under the MIT liscense making it available for personal modification or use.